 Strong tornados are spawned by supercell storms or hurricanes, which are visible on weather radar and thus fairly easy to avoid.

-Shelter tips: In these winds people should, if possible, seek shelter below ground.
+In these winds people should, if possible, seek shelter below ground.
 Structures above ground may not offer adequate shelter against extreme winds and large debris.

-Upper limit of wind scale.
+Upper limit of grand wind scale.

 This wind speed corresponds to an F4 (EF5) violent tornado.

 This wind will cause massive damage to the outdoors.

 It will pretty much scrub the ground clean and the flying debris can tear up asphalt or bridge decks.